learn-co-students/derivative-rules-ds-apply-000/README.md

 | .001 | 4.001      |

-This convergance around one number is called the **limit **.
+This convergence around one number is called the **limit **.
 And we can describe what we see in the above table as the expression:

  $$ f'(2) = \lim_{\Delta x\to0} \frac{\Delta f}{\Delta x} = 4  $$